Fermi-liquid-like phase driven by next-nearest-neighbor couplings in a lightly doped kagome-lattice $t$-$J$ model: Introduction

-One of the most intriguing subjects in the study of kagome-lattice systems is QSL, and various spin-$1/2$ kagome spin systems have been intensively studied, together with the discovery of many spin-liquid-like kagome materials (see the review articles~\cite{kagome-Herbertsmithite-RMP-2016,savary_2017,zhou_2017,broholm_2020}).
-For the kagome model with only the nearest-neighbor (NN) Heisenberg interaction, various numerical results have consistently found a QSL ground state, but the nature of this QSL remains an outstanding issue~\cite{kagome-J1-VMC-2007,kagome-J1-VMC-2011,kagome-J1-VMC-2013,kagome-J1-VMC-2014,kagome-J1-DMRG-Sci-2011,jiang_2008,kagome-J1-DMRG-PRL-2012,liao_2017,kagome-J1-iDMRG-2017,lauchli_2019,kagome-J1J2J3-mean_field-2012,zhu_2018,sun_2024,pinaki_2025}.
+QSLs have been one of the central subjects in the study of kagome-lattice systems.
+Various spin-$1/2$ kagome spin models and candidate materials exhibiting spin-liquid-like behaviors have been extensively studied (see the review articles~\cite{kagome-Herbertsmithite-RMP-2016,savary_2017,zhou_2017,broholm_2020}).
+For the kagome model with only the nearest-neighbor (NN) Heisenberg interaction, various numerical results have consistently found a QSL ground state, but the nature of this QSL remains an outstanding issue~\cite{kagome-J1-VMC-2007,kagome-J1-VMC-2011,kagome-J1-VMC-2013,kagome-J1-VMC-2014,kagome-J1-DMRG-Sci-2011,jiang_2008,kagome-J1-DMRG-PRL-2012,liao_2017,kagome-J1-iDMRG-2017,lauchli_2019,kagome-J1J2J3-mean_field-2012,zhu_2018,sun_2024,pinaki_2025,kagome_spin_model_zw}.
 Interestingly, some additional perturbative interactions can easily stabilize a time-reversal-symmetry-breaking chiral spin liquid, which is an analog of the $\nu = 1/2$ Laughlin fractional quantum Hall state in spin systems~\cite{kalmeyer_1987}.
 This chiral spin liquid can be obtained by introducing additional second- and third-neighbor exchange couplings~\cite{kagome-J1J2szJ3sz-heyinchen-2014,kagome-J1J2J3-gss-2014,kagome-J1J2J3-ssg-2015}, or a uniform scalar chiral interaction for the three spins of each triangle~\cite{kagome-J1Jchihz-Ncom-2014,kagome-J1J2J3/J1Jchi-VMC-2015}.

 With doping, the interplay between charge and spin degrees of freedom may give rise to other novel quantum states.
 Anderson's famous proposal to dope a QSL provides a promising framework for understanding unconventional superconductivity (SC) in cuprate superconductors~\cite{anderson_1987}.
 Furthermore, doping a CSL may even lead to a $d+id$-wave topological SC through the condensation of paired fractional quasiparticles~\cite{CSL-Laughlin-1988,CSL-xiaogang-1989,CSL-Fisher-1989}.
 In recent years, the $d$-wave and $d+id$-wave SC have been identified by means of the unbiased density matrix renormalization group (DMRG) calculations in doped square-~\cite{Square-tt'JJ'-JiangHC-2021,Square-tt'JJ'-gss-2021,Square-tt'J-JiangShengtao-2021,Square-tt'JJ'-gss-2024,chen_2025,jiang_2023,jiang_2024} and triangular-lattice Mott insulators~\cite{jiang_2020,huang_2022,triangular-tt'JJ'-HuangYX-2023}, respectively.
 These fascinating discoveries naturally stimulate broad interests in doped kagome systems, which may provide new insights into the formation of unconventional superconductivity.